RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   `aileron` - This prop animates with the aileron status for airplanes.
 -   `elevator` - This prop animates with the elevator status for airplanes.
 -   `rudderair` - This prop animates with the rudder status for airplanes.
+-   `dashboard` - This prop animates with the status of a GUI element (engine ignition, parking brake etc).
+Requires `link:` data link argument, see below.
 -   `permanent` - This is a permanent source, which is always active when you are in the truck.
 -   `event` - A source triggered by a keypress, needs exactly one defined event.